WalterSullivan/qNotesManager/README.txt

        See 'LICENSE' file to know more about GNU GPL.

-    3. Dependencies
+    3. Platforms
+	   qNotesManager may be built on following platforms:
+	   - MS Windows;
+	   - GNU/Linux;
+	   - OS/2 (thanks to Elbert Pol for OS/2 build);
+	   - Mac OS (maybe, not tested).

-       This program requeries:
+       This program requeries following libraries:
 	   - Qt4 libraries (4.4 or above)
 	   - openssl
 	   - qca2